Grohden/ionicSwiper/README.md

 ## Demo

-A prototype demo is available [here](https://codepen.io/Grohden/pen/EbjWBe) and on the demo folder
+An demo is available [here](https://grohden.github.io/ionicSwiper/) and on the demo folder

 ## Usage